pfichtner/virtualavr/README.md

 TODOS
 - Compile local instead of cloud service, using https://arduino.github.io/arduino-cli/0.22/installation/ and https://www.npmjs.com/package/arduino-cli
+- Add an example (jest?): How to test firmware, e.g. firmware reading DHT22 values and writing infos/warnings to console/SSD1306
+- Add an example (jest?): How to test some JS that interacts with firmware (e.g. firmata)
 - Possibility to define component layout, e.g. add a DHT22
 - JS Callbacks for pin states/Components, e.g. DHT22
-- Java-Bindings for pin states/Components, e.g. DHT22
+- Java-Bindings for pin states/Components, e.g. DHT22 (IPC, using websockets?)
 - Could we implement upload?
 So that you can upload the compiled firmware to runniner container / /dev/virtualdevice?
   Could we use arduino firmware? https://github.com/arduino/ArduinoCore-avr/tree/master/bootloaders/atmega : If this works?
 Do we have tu upload elf binaries?